 Mark provides private Alexander Technique Instruction, workshops, and teaches the Alexander Technique on faculty in the Capilano University Theatre Department in Vancouver, BC, Canada.

-- Instructor on faculty in the Capilano University Acting for Stage and Screen Program
+- Adjunct Professor at Capilano University: Acting for Stage and Screen Program

 - Co-Director of the Canadian Society of Teachers of the Alexander Technique